CensoredUsername/dynasm-rs/doc/tutorial.md

 ```
 let buf = ops.finalize().unwrap();
 ```
-With the assembly completed, we now finalize the `dynasmrt::Assembler`, which will resolve all labels previously used and move the data into a `dynasmrt::ExecutableBuffer`.
+With the assembly completed, we now finalize the `dynasmrt::x64::Assembler`, which will resolve all labels previously used and move the data into a `dynasmrt::ExecutableBuffer`.
 This struct, which dereferences to a `&[u8]`, wraps a buffer of readable and executable memory.

 ```
 let hello_fn: extern "win64" fn() -> bool = unsafe {